quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 2 years ago
 If your looking for someone who will be there for you and available morning , noon and night to make sure your Clear to Close , Leeonnas Richardson at Countrywide Mortgage is the perfect person .
-He wants what’s best for you and your family.
+He wants what's best for you and your family.
 He makes sure the best deal is made along with the lowest interest rate .
 Me and my wife made it to the closing table in 5 days yes !
 Five days ..
 Thank you Mr. Richardson

 
 1